 Most bromelain-only formulations don’t provide sufficient enzyme activity to support the natural inflammatory response.
 Additionally, most of these formulations do not contain quercetin, which works with the bromelain to increase the efficacy of both.

 Since recommendations call for bromelain and quercetin to be taken together for maximum benefit, formulas that contain both ingredients are ideal.
 This also simplifies the dosing schedule and reduces the total number of capsules needed throughout the day.

 For quercetin, dosing is measured in milligrams (mg).
 The recommended dosage varies ranging from 500 – 2,500 mg per day, in divided doses.

-To be effective, at least 3,000 MCUs of bromelain must be consumed in divided amounts during the course of a day, and it should be taken on an empty stomach to ensure that it works on the site of injury rather than as a digestive aid.
+Multiple clinical studies indicate that at least 2,000 GDUs of bromelain must be consumed in divided amounts during the course of a day, and it should be taken on an empty stomach to ensure that it works on the site of injury rather than as a digestive aid.

 While quercetin is generally considered safe, it may present side effects such as headache, upset stomach, and tingling of the extremities.
 Early evidence suggests that a byproduct of quercetin can lead to a loss of protein function.
 Very high doses of quercetin may lead to kidney damage, and those taking it should take periodic breaks.

 Pregnant or nursing women, and people with kidney disease should not take quercetin.
 And at doses greater than 1 g per day, it may cause kidney damage.